Workplace delegates

 Communication

-Delegates can communicate with employees:
+Delegates can communicate with workers:

 • during working hours or breaks